SW-Scripts/sw-consumables/.install/README.md

 - add this script to your resources folder
 - ensure this script in your server.cfg file
 - follow the documentation link above for other installation requirements
+- ensure config file options are changed to suit your resources